-2:19pm PT by Lesley Goldberg, Michael O'Connell
+2:19pm PT by Lesley Goldberg, Mikey O'Connell

 Showtime's David Nevins Eyes Live Colbert Election Special, Talks 'Twin Peaks' and 'Roadies'